WeiToGo/GoCaml/README.md

     # Make sure you compiled the compiler first
     cd tests
     ./run_code_gen_suite.sh ./run_code_gen_suite.sh "$(dirname $(pwd))/jasmin.jar" -all  # The second argument is absolute path to jasmin jar.

+If the gocaml god is feeling generous, all tests should pass.

 _files in ./dev directory are stuff used in development process.
 Not for grading._